Blueberry Sauce

 Marly’s Tips

-You can add different seasonings, such as a 1/2 teaspoon of vanilla, lemon zest, a few sprigs of dried thyme, rosemary, or even basil.
-There are lots of great flavor profiles that compliment blueberries.
+You can add different seasonings, such as ½ teaspoon of vanilla, lemon zest, a few sprigs of dried thyme, rosemary, or even basil.
+There are lots of great flavor profiles that complement blueberries.

 Storage Tips